Details.

 Principal, Hill Thalis Architecture and Urban Projects

-Philip Thalis is principal of Hill Thalis Architecture and Urban Projects, a practice recognized for its independent standpoint and design expertise across a range of project types and scales.
+Philip Thalis is the 2024 Gold Medallist and principal of Hill Thalis Architecture and Urban Projects, a practice recognised for its independent standpoint and design expertise across a range of project types and scales.

 More About Philip Thalis →